 Ecuador is known as an indigenous influenced country due to the massive amount of Incan ruins that lay in its territory as well as the amount of official indigenous languages that follow the main language of Spanish.
 Some of the most sites in Ecuador include; the UNESCO World Heritage Site of Cuenca, the capital city of Quito and, of course, the beautiful Galapagos Islands.
-Whether you are checking out ancient Incan ruins or exploring the vastly different types of wildlife, Ecuador is great destination.
+Whether you are checking out ancient Incan ruins or exploring the vastly different types of wildlife, Ecuador is a great destination.

 Also bordering Argentina and being situated landlocked in the middle of South America, Paraguay is known as the heart of America.
 Although it is a landlocked country, the Paraguay river runs directly through the country and provides beautiful views to all who come to see.
 The interesting part about Paraguay is its strong connections to its indigenous language and culture of Guarani.
-Although Guarani is named an official language of Paraguay, Spanish is also widely spoken, so dont worry, you wont have to learn a new language to communicate.
+Although Guarani is named an official language of Paraguay, Spanish is also widely spoken, so don’t worry, you won’t have to learn a new language to communicate.

 As everyone knows, Peru has a strong indigenous influence on its culture.
 Home to the capital city of Lima, the city of Cusco and of course the famous Incan ruins of Machu Picchu, Peru has numerous amounts of history and culture to show.
 If you like climbing mountains, mountain biking or even rafting and want to explore the indigenous culture, then Peru is a destination for you.

-Uruguay is the spanish speaking country in South America that has the most influence from Portugal and also the second smallest country in South America.
-The most famous cities in Uruguay include, Montevideo, Colonia and Punta Del Este where you can enjoy Uruguayan Spanish influenced culture or relax on the beautiful beaches.
+Uruguay is the Spanish speaking country in South America that has the most influence from Portugal and also the second smallest country in South America.
+The most famous cities in Uruguay include Montevideo, Colonia and Punta Del Este where you can enjoy Uruguayan Spanish influenced culture or relax on the beautiful beaches.

 Venezuela is the country in South America that is known for its impressive range of biodiversity.
-Having the Andes Mountains, the Great Amazon Basin and being situated on the Caribbean coast, there are all types of landscapes that you could see.
-Caracas is the capital city where a good portion of the Venezuelan people live, but out of this city is where all of the beauty of Venezuela lies.
+Having the Andes Mountains, the Great Amazon Basin and is situated on the Caribbean coast, there are all types of landscapes that you could see.
+Caracas is the capital city where a good portion of the Venezuelan people lives, but out of this city is where all of the beauty of Venezuela lies.

-As you can see, although these countries all share the same main language, there are all completely different in appearance, location and culture.
+As you can see, although these countries all share the same main language, there are all completely different in appearance, location, and culture.
 It´s always better to learn a little Spanish before you start your travel through South America and Argentina is an excellent start point!
 Get in touch with our Spanish School in Buenos Aires leaving a comment below.
 Good luck!